What does SAP stand for?

 SAP also has quality management systems incorporated, including IT teams to ensure the quality of internal IT infrastructure, tailored services, and support that maintains the quality of installed products.
 In addition, their solutions meet the highest possible standards derived from ISO 25010 software quality model.
 Inside their commitment to meet the requirement of international standards, they also have third-party certifications such as ISO 9001 (since 1998, stands for Quality Management System), ISO 27001 (Security Management System), ISO 22301 (for Business Continuity Management System), and BS 10012 (for Personal Information Management System).

 In terms of securing its customer’s privacy, security and overall data integrity SAP also has the next third-party validations: SOC 1, SOC 2, and SOC 3.
 These SOC (System and Organization Controls) certifications help any potential customer know that SAP is operating in an ethical and compliant manner, it examines various aspects of an enterprise such as its security, availability, confidentiality, and privacy among other critical areas.
+All SAP systems allow managing business operations and business processes to increase productivity.

 So rest assured, in terms of quality, SAP is dedicated to providing the best one it can offer.